Getting Started with WriteGuard

 Download the latest version of WriteGuard from our SourceForge page:

-archive to a convenient location on your system.
+Once downloaded, extract the .zip archive to a convenient location on your system.

 Requirements